 Martinon/EMI: The interpretation offers a “too sequential” reading of Schmitt’s composition, and the atmospherics aren’t particularly seductive.

 Paray/Mercury: In sparkling sound, this recording exults in the jewels of Florent Schmitt’s score.
 Following a moiré-colored Prélude, the Danse des perles is playful, menacing, and iridescent in its opalescent hues.
 The Enchantments sur la mer is full of color, followed by a Dionysian Danse des éclairs and the concluding Danse de l’effroi.
 A magnificent sense of the story is conveyed in this recording, which emerges as the essential one for anyone discovering this masterpiece for the first time.

 Tortelier/Chandos: The musicians exude a certain languor, and the overall orchestral ensemble is achieved at the expense of clarity and drama.
 It is a wholly predictable “standardized” interpretation — no more and no less.

 France-Musique has made the two-hour program available online.
 To listen to the entire broadcast — including the lively repartee and insightful comments made by the panel members, you can click here.

 Incidentally, France-Musique also invited listeners to vote for their own personal favorite among the six recordings comparatively reviewed — and by a substantial margin these music-lovers agreed with the panelists.
 The Paray recording received 44% of the audience votes, with the Cambreling recording a distant runner-up at 25%.

 That the Paray recording would be given such accolades by musical scholars is particularly fitting, I think, in that it was the first stereo recording made of Schmitt’s score.
-As a poignant side note, Maestro Paray was able to personally present a copy of the newly released recording to Schmitt at his home in St-Cloud in the summer of 1958, only a few weeks before the composer’s death.
+As a poignant side note, Maestro Paray was able to personally present a copy of the newly released recording to Schmitt at his home in the summer of 1958, only a few weeks before the composer’s death.